kblincoe/VisualGit_SE701_2019_2/docs/ContributingGuidelines.md

 Once the issue is approved, assign yourself to it.
 Please note that you cannot claim more than one issue at a time.

-On the [Kanban board](https://github.com/kblincoe/VisualGit_SE701_2019_2/projects/1), move the issue first to ‘Triage’ and then to ‘In progress’ once you begin working on it.
+On the [Kanban board](https://github.com/kblincoe/VisualGit_SE701_2019_2/projects/1), move the issue to ‘In progress’ once you begin working on it.

 Create a new branch every time you start work on a new issue.
 If the change is large, consider using a feature flag and multiple pull requests.
 Before you branch, ensure that you have updated your fork by following the instructions in [Updating your fork](##Updating-your-fork) above.